Caladiums are ornamental plants with striking foliage in variegated combinations of green, pink, red, and white.

-Soil-borne pests like the root-knot nematode Meloidogyne spp. can cause stunted growth and leaf dieback.
-They can also damage the corm, leaving it susceptible to disease.
+Soil-borne pests like the root-knot nematode (Meloidogyne spp.) can cause stunted growth and leaf dieback.
+They can also damage the corms, leaving them susceptible to disease.

 If they are a problem in your yard, you may want to grow in containers in sheltered areas near the house rather than planting out in the ornamental beds.